mitchcr/ONEVM/README.md

 Once the VM has been deployed and you confirmed it is in the problematic state please attach the problematic OS Disk copy to a troubleshooting VM created using your preferred method:

-### Methods to create the Nested environment needed to fix the broken VM:
+### Possible methods to create the Nested environment needed to fix the broken VM:

 #### Method 1 - ALAR